TeleworkInc/open-company/README.md

-# gdev-template
+# gnv-template
-A directory template for gdev workspaces.
+A directory template for gnv workspaces.